dnsimple/dnsimple-support/content/articles/secondary-dns-dnsimple-as-secondary.markdown

 - Secondary DNS
 ---

-# Configure DNSimple as a Secondary DNS provider
+# Add DNSimple as a secondary DNS server

 For an overview of Secondary DNS, have a look at [our introduction article](/articles/secondary-dns).